Mediator and Attorney in Arlington, Virginia

 See Arlington Magazine's January/February 2018 Best Mediator interview with Ellice for the Best of Arlington issue at www.arlingtonmagazine.com/listings/best-of-arlington-2018/little-falls-mediation/.

 Ellice presented "Managing Emotions in Mediation" at the Virginia Mediation Network Fall 2017 conference at the University of Richmond School of Law, as well as a talk on "Mediation and Negotiation" to the Leadership Arlington Class of 2017 at the Virginia Tech Research Center in Arlington with her colleague Renee Reynolds.
-Ellice and Renee are also Adjunct Professors of Law at the George Mason Antonin Scalia School of Law; they co-teach an Alternative Dispute Resolution class in the fall that includes exploration of negotiation, mediation, arbitration, and collaborative law, as well as a Mediation class in the spring.
+Ellice and Renee are also Adjunct Professors of Law at the George Mason Antonin Scalia School of Law; they have been co-teaching since 2017.
+They teach an Alternative Dispute Resolution class in the fall that includes exploration of negotiation, mediation, arbitration, and collaborative law, as well as a Mediation class in the spring.

 Ellice Halpern is a graduate of Cornell University and Georgetown University Law Center and is licensed to practice law in the state of Maryland.
 She completed her general mediator training with Northern Virginia Mediation Service and was certified by the Supreme Court of Virginia as a mediator in 2010.
 She is a member of the U.S. Supreme Court Bar, the Maryland State Bar Association, the Academy of Professional Family Mediators, the Virginia Mediation Network, and Arlington Women Entrepreneurs.